-- Small- and Mid-Sized Businesses (SMB) (organizations with 250 or fewer employees): We service our SMB customers through inbound and partner demand generation, which is low-cost, low-touch, and self-service.
-We had approximately 38,700 SMB customers as of December 31, 2020, compared to approximately 31,700 as of December 31, 2019. - Mid-Market (organizations with 251 to 5,000 employees): We service our mid-market customers through inbound, outbound and partner demand generation.
-We had approximately 8,300 mid-market customers as of December 31, 2020, compared to approximately 6,900 as of December 31, 2019. - Enterprise (organizations with 5,001 or more employees): We service our enterprise customers through inbound, outbound and partner demand generation.
+- Small- and Mid-Sized Businesses (SMB) (organizations with 250 or fewer employees): We service our SMB customers through inbound and partner demand generation, which is low-cost, low-touch, and self-service. - Mid-Market (organizations with 251 to 5,000 employees): We service our mid-market customers through inbound, outbound and partner demand generation. - Enterprise (organizations with 5,001 or more employees): We service our enterprise customers through inbound, outbound and partner demand generation.
 We focus on serving divisions or departments within enterprises.
-We had approximately 1,500 enterprise customers as of December 31, 2020, compared to approximately 1,300 as of December 31, 2019.